Assembler Use Cases

 | IDs only have to be scoped to the granularity of an Antora page.
 Assembler automatically qualifies IDs when it merges pages. |

 To produce a book, configure Assembler to fuse sections from each page with the hierarchy defined by the navigation.
-This ensures that all sections are represented in the table of contents (TOC) of the export.
+This ensures that all sections are represented in the table of contents (TOC) of each export.
 Of course, you’ll want to enable the automatic toc as well.

 assembly: